dudududa-max/Bi-HiR/README.md

 - Extensive evaluations demonstrate Bi-HiR achieves competitive SOTA performance and significant improvements zero-shot generalization, human trust, and model diagnose.

+- The results of user study reveal the superiority of Bi-HiR's interpretability on human trust and model error diagnose.

 ## 4. Getting Started

 ### 4.1 Data Preparation